-A trip to enjoy the sea of mist at Phu Chi Fa and Pha Tang mountains in the province of Chiang Rai.
-Review of a highlight spots in Phu Chi Fa area – from excellent viewpoints, hill tribe villages, flower gardens, and main town pagoda.
+Travel to enjoy the sea of mist in the Phu Chi Fa and Pha Tang mountains in Chiang Rai province.
+Gorgeous viewpoints and hill tribe villages, flower gardens, waterfalls, a spectacular sunrise on top of the world and the city’s main pagoda.

-With winter coming, it is the perfect time to go up into the mountains to enjoy the sea of mist.
-Phu Chi Fa Forest Park in the Chiang Rai province is one of the top nature attractions in Thailand.
-Did you know that tours to the site are available year-round, but the sea of mist is most dense around November – February?
+With the onset of winter, this is the perfect time to hike up into the mountains and enjoy the sea of mist.
+Phu Chi Fa Forest Park in Chiang Rai province is one of the main natural attractions of northern Thailand.
+Did you know that there are tours here all year round, but the sea of mist is thickest from November to February?

 That’s why we would like to introduce you to the tourist spots you can visit at any time because since you have already ventured high up into the mountains, it’s worth visiting every stop.
 And for those of you who would like to travel during the low season to avoid the crowds, you can make your plans as to where to take your best shots.